ropod-project/remote-monitoring/README.md

 ## Functionalities

-The web application provides four main functionalities:
+The web application provides six main functionalities:
 1. **Monitoring the status of robot components**: Information on various robot components (both hardware and software) is provided so that robots can be monitored in real time
 ![Robot status](docs/images/robot_status.png)
 2. **Retrieving the configuration of the component monitors**: The status of the robot components is obtained by component monitors, whose configuration can be retrieved for the purpose of transparency